-All refund requests must be submitted by the student in writing, in person, by regular mail, or by email.
+All refund requests should be done by submitting the form provided by the school to facilitate and expedite the refund process.
 All refunds are made by check within 30-calendar days from the date of receipt of such request.
 The student may pick up the check in person or request the delivery of the check by mail, in which case the applicable mailing fee will apply.
 POLY uses only a courier company that has a tracking system ensuring delivery.